-- register for the employee’s retirement fund, social security and human developing and training;
+- register for the employee’s retirement fund, social security, and human development and training;

 - establish the company’s Annual General Meeting (AGM), which is completed in accordance with the type of company chosen for registration (private or public);

-- lodgment of the annual return, which has to be sent no later than 30 days since the anniversary of the incorporation date;
+- lodgment of the annual return, which has to be sent no later than 30 days from the anniversary of the incorporation date;

 - filing tax returns – the company is required to register with the Inland Revenue Board once the business has become operational.